 - All holidays should be taken when the school is closed.

-- If there is a circumstance where your child needs to be absent during term time please complete a ‘Leave of Absence’ form available from the school office, or at the bottom of this page.
+- If there is a circumstance where your child needs to be absent during term time please complete a ‘Leave of Absence’ forrm which can be found at the bottom of this page.
 Wherever possible, this form must be completed and submitted to the school well in advance of the intended absence.
 (We would request this is submitted at least two full school weeks in advance of the proposed absence.)
 On receipt of the completed form we will write to you as soon as possible to advise whether the absence would be treated as authorised or unauthorised.
 Please note that we are only able to authorise absences in term time if the school accepts that there are exceptional circumstances for the absence.

 - If your child has 8 sessions (4 days) unauthorised absence from school the school is required to make a referral to the Local Authority.
 This will result in a Penalty Notice being issued to the parents and a fine being payable.